The Foundation for Community Driven Innovation is managed by an all-volunteer board.

 Steve Willingham: A Systems Engineer by trade, Steve has been the key team leader on a wide variety of government projects for satellite communications, civil aviation, manned space flight, and commercial venues including insurance, financial services, medical technology, and accounting.
 Steve is the concept and design architect behind Tampa Bay’s precedent setting 10,000 sq. ft. public makerspace at the John F. Germany Library, and has served as Judge Advisor for FIRST Tech Challenge youth robotics programs in Florida.
 Steve is the co-owner of Eureka Factory.

-Terri Willingham: Terri is Regional Director for FIRST STEM education programs in Central Florida, guiding the development and sustainability of K-12 youth robotics teams.
-A professional writer, Terri is the author of two books on health, and recent co-author of the book, Makerspaces in Libraries (Rowman & Littlefield, 2015), her work focused on helping empower individuals to live and learn in meaningful, personally fulfilling and socially productive ways.
+Terri Willingham: A professional writer, Terri is the author of two books on health, co-author of the book, Makerspaces in Libraries (Rowman & Littlefield, 2015), and author of the upcoming book, Complete Book of Library Makerspaces.
+Her work is focused on helping empower individuals to live and learn in meaningful, personally fulfilling and socially productive ways.
+She was Regional Director for FIRST in Central Florida from 2011-2017.

 JoAnn Fitzpatrick: Creative Director at RealValidation, and owner of Studio 7 Communications, JoAnn is a graphic design and web developer, as well as a photographer and entrepreneur, with over 20 years experience in web and print design.
 She coaches FTC Team Duct Tape .

-Chuck Stephens: Chuck is a local artist, maker and technologist.
-He creates art with stencils and various techniques, builds electronic and acoustic instruments, builds small boats and maintains historic bungalows across central Tampa.
+Chuck Stephens: Chuck is a Maker Librarian at Regency Park Library in Pasco County, as well as a local artist, maker and technologist.
 He has a multidisciplinary approach to problem solving and creation.
 His main design credo is ‘recycle, reuse, repurpose and reimagine’.
-Chuck mentors FIRST teams throughout the area and works as a consultant to libraries on creative programming.
+Chuck works with FIRST teams in the Pasco Library System.

-Kirk Malone: Kirk is Account Executive and former President of TAB Products Co, LLC, a document management company.
+Kirk Malone: Kirk is currently a Real Estate Agency , and was previously Account Executive and former President of TAB Products Co, LLC, a document management company.
 Enthusiastic and a highly motivated team player, most recently Kirk had the opportunity to own his own business selling products and services to commercial and government accounts which he ultimately sold in 2013 and remained on as a consultant.
 He is an active community volunteer and FIRST mentor.